 an eighth teaspoon of salt flakes

-Before we start cooking, let's start with some fine print.
-I've used non-stick frying pans, dutch ovens, and cast iron skillets to make this Shrimp Scampi Orzo, and the one that worked out the best is an eight-inch cast iron skillet for Korean barbecues.
-If you don't have a cast iron skillet for Korean barbecues, the next best to use is a small cast iron skillet or a small non-stick frying pan if you are cooking for a party of one.
-Remember, this Shrimp Scampi Orzo recipe is for one serving!
-An eight-inch skillet is the perfect size to thinly spread out orzo with the shrimp on top for quick cooking.
-If you don't have the exact size pan, don't worry.
-Use the smallest size for one serving and size up accordingly when you are doubling, tripling, or quadrupling the recipe.
+Before we start cooking, let’s begin with some fine print.
+I’ve used non-stick frying pans, Dutch ovens, and cast-iron skillets to make this Shrimp Scampi Orzo, and the one that worked out best is an eight-inch cast-iron skillet typically used for Korean barbecue.
+If you don’t have a cast-iron skillet for Korean barbecue, the next best option is a small cast-iron skillet or a small non-stick frying pan if you’re cooking for one.
+Remember, this Shrimp Scampi Orzo recipe is for one serving.
+An eight-inch skillet is the perfect size to thinly spread out the orzo with the shrimp on top for quick cooking.
+If you don’t have the exact size pan, don’t worry.
+Use the smallest size for one serving and scale up accordingly when doubling, tripling, or quadrupling the recipe.

-In a small bowl, add prepared shrimp, olive oil, one sliced garlic clove, chili pepper olive oil, lemon zest, crushed pepper, and salt flakes.
-Mix, cover, and set aside in the refrigerator for thirty minutes, no more than an hour.
+In a small bowl, add the prepared shrimp, olive oil, one sliced garlic clove, chili pepper olive oil, lemon zest, crushed red pepper flakes, and salt flakes.
+Mix, cover, and set aside in the refrigerator for thirty minutes—no more than an hour.

-Heat a small cast iron skillet over high heat and add butter.
-Once the butter is melted, add orzo and quickly stir until lightly toasted.
+Heat a small cast-iron skillet over high heat and add the butter.
+Once the butter has melted, add the orzo and quickly stir until lightly toasted.

-Add white wine and the other sliced garlic clove.
-I typically use Chardonnay, but any dried white wine will do.
-Stir once or twice to make sure the orzo isn't sticking to the bottom.
-Gently pour enough chicken broth to cover the orzo and lower the heat to medium-high.
-Let it cook while barely covering the orzo with chicken broth until cooked to al dente.
-As you continue to add chicken broth to barely cover the orzo as it cooks, occasionally stir to prevent the orzo from sticking to the skillet's bottom.
-You won't use all of the broth.
+Add the white wine and the other sliced garlic clove.
+I typically use Chardonnay, but any dry white wine will do.
+Stir once or twice to make sure the orzo isn’t sticking to the bottom.
+Gently pour in enough chicken broth to just cover the orzo, then lower the heat to medium-high.
+Let it cook while keeping the orzo barely covered with broth until it reaches al dente.
+As the orzo cooks, add small amounts of chicken broth as needed to keep it just barely covered, occasionally stirring to prevent the orzo from sticking to the bottom of the skillet.
+You may not use all of the broth.

-Once cooked to al dente, lower the heat to medium.
+Once the orzo is cooked to al dente, lower the heat to medium.
 If needed, gently add a splash or two of chicken broth.
-Place the shrimp evenly on top of the orzo and pour lemon juice over it.
+Place the shrimp evenly on top of the orzo and pour the lemon juice over them.
 After a minute, flip the shrimp.
-Once the shrimp is cooked, remove from the heat and sprinkle diced chives.
-Set it aside for a minute or two before serving.
-Enjoy!
+Once the shrimp are cooked, remove the skillet from the heat and sprinkle the diced chives on top.
+Let the dish rest for a minute or two before serving.
+Enjoy.

 Comments